 "The same question arose in every soul: ‘For what, for whom, must I kill and be killed?'"

 In Leo Tolstoy’s epic War and Peace, the author sows this moral puzzlement in the battle-hardened consciousness of soldiers from opposing armies.
 To find this cold calculus transplanted into the mind of a 12-year-old is profoundly disturbing, and yet, still somehow logical for a Russian boy who has lost his entire family to the malicious cruelty of the Nazi regime.
-Such is the drama at the crux of Andrei Tarkovsky’s 1962 film Ivan’s Childhood, which opened the 2019-2020 offerings of the Carmel Institute of Russian Culture & History at American University.
+Such is the drama at the crux of Andrei Tarkovsky’s 1962 film Ivan’s Childhood, which opened the 2019-2020 offerings of AU's Carmel Institute of Russian Culture & History.

 Unsparing in its portrait of the physical and psychological ravages of war, Ivan’s Childhood was Andrei Tarkovsky’s cinematic litmus test; his attempt to — as he termed it — “establish whether or not I had it in me to be a director.”
 The result — by turns spare, poetic, and dreamlike — firmly established Tarkovsky as one of cinema’s most brilliant directors.
 Its innovative style — in both camerawork and narrative — earned Ivan’s Childhood the status of a classic.

-Before the movie, students from several Carmel Institute universities — including American University, Georgetown University, George Washington University, the University of Maryland at College Park and at Baltimore County, John Hopkins University, and George Mason University — and other guests dined on a buffet of delicious Russian food.
+Before the movie, students from AU, Georgetown, GW, the University of Maryland at College Park and at Baltimore County, John Hopkins, and George Mason University — and other guests dined on a buffet of delicious Russian food.